 Students learn about food choices as needs or wants.
-They read a book and brainstorm why people cannot have everything they want and describe how people respond to needs (choice).
-Students create healthy food choice plates to advocate for healthy eating; students may choose to host a healthy food drive.
+They read a book and discuss healthy choices.
+They discuss why is not always good to have everything you want.
+They discuss the foods we need to have healthy bodies and minds.
+Students create healthy food choice plates and share them to encourage healthy eating.
+Students may choose to share a healthy recipe to donate a cookbook or host a healthy food or recipe drive.

-- develop vocabulary related to choices through discussion and the reading of the book, Gregory, The Terrible Eater.
+- define vocabulary related to choices through discussion and the reading of the book, Gregory, The Terrible Eater.

-- be able to identify healthy food choices as needs and unhealthy food choices as wants.
+- identify healthy food choices as needs and unhealthy food choices as wants.

 - chart paper